An Exploration of Degeneracy in Abelian Varieties of Fermat Type: Introduction

 While the definition of degeneracy is a statement about the Hodge ring, we can see the effects of degeneracy in groups constructed from the Hodge structure of the abelian variety: the Mumford-Tate group, the Hodge group, and the Sato-Tate group.
 The Mumford-Tate group and Hodge group are related to the Hodge ring via an action on certain cohomology groups.
 The algebraic Sato-Tate conjecture and Mumford-Tate conjecture imply a relationship between the Sato-Tate group and the Mumford-Tate and Hodge groups.
 Thus, it is natural that degeneracies of these groups should be intertwined with degeneracies in the Hodge ring.

 In this paper we focus on nonsimple abelian varieties and study how the Hodge structures of their simple factors interact with each other.
 This is particularly interesting in the case where one of the factors is of type IV in the Albert's classification since the product of nondegenerate simple abelian varieties is also nondegenerate as long as none of the factors are of this type (see Theorem 0.1 of \cite{Hazama89}).
 Work of Moonen and Zarhin \cite{MoonenZarhin99} gives a complete classification of degeneracy in dimensions 4 and 5 that is based on the decomposition of an abelian variety into its simple factors.
 There are some explicit examples of degenerate abelian varieties in the literature where the focus is on the associated Hodge rings (see, for example, \cite{Aoki2002, Pohlmann1968, Shioda82}).
 Recent work of Lombardo \cite{Lombardo2021} examines degeneracy in the Mumford-Tate group of a dimension 4 Jacobian variety.
+This phenomenon does not occur in lower dimensions since the Hodge ring of an abelian variety of dimension $\leq 3$ is always generated by divisor classes.

-In this paper we build on these results by considering degeneracy in the Mumford-Tate group, the Hodge group, and the Sato-Tate group within a particularly interesting family of abelian varieties of Fermat type: Jacobians of curves of the form $C_m\colon y^2=x^m-1$.
-This family of curves was studied by Shioda in \cite{Shioda82}, where he proved the Hodge Conjecture for their Jacobian varieties.
-The Hodge Conjecture claims that the Hodge cycles of an abelian variety are all algebraic cycles, and one way to verify this is by showing that all of the Hodge cycles are generated by divisor classes and then using the fact that the divisor classes are all algebraic.
-Shioda, on the other hand, proves the Hodge Conjecture for these Jacobian varieties without appealing to divisor classes, and in certain cases he proves that the Hodge rings have exceptional cycles.
-In this paper we prove the following extension of his result. \begin{theorem} Let $m$ be an odd composite integer.
-Then the Jacobian $\Jac(C_m)$ of the curve $y^2=x^m-1$ is degenerate in the sense that the Hodge ring contains exceptional cycles. \end{theorem} We prove this result by first showing that, for any prime divisors $p,q$ of $m$ (not necessarily distinct), the Jacobian of $y^2=x^{pq}-1$ can be viewed as a factor of $\Jac(C_m)$.
-We then apply Proposition \ref{prop:exceptionalHodge} where we prove that $\Jac(C_{pq})$ has exceptional Hodge cycles.
+In this paper we build on these results by considering how the degeneracy of the Hodge ring can been seen in the Mumford-Tate group, Hodge group, and Sato-Tate group within a particularly interesting family of abelian varieties of Fermat type: Jacobians of curves of the form $C_m\colon y^2=x^m-1$.
+This family of curves was studied by Shioda in \cite{Shioda82}, where he proved the Hodge conjecture for their Jacobian varieties.
+The Hodge conjecture claims that the Hodge cycles of an abelian variety are all algebraic cycles, and one way to verify this is by showing that all of the Hodge cycles are generated by divisor classes and then using the fact that the divisor classes are all algebraic.
+Shioda, on the other hand, proves the Hodge conjecture for these Jacobian varieties without appealing to divisor classes, and in certain cases he proves that the Hodge rings have exceptional cycles.
+In this paper we prove the following extension of his result.